 Turn on your barcode scanner.

-Go to your iPad's Settings app.
+Go to your iPad's settings (not the app settings).

 Under MY DEVICES, tap the

-ⓘbutton beside the Socket barcode scanner:
+ⓘbutton beside the Socket barcode scanner.

-Tap Forget This Device:
+Tap Forget This Device.

 - Check your scanner setup